cryptopeanutbutter/pharaohbot/README.md

    cp .env.example .env
    # fill in variables
    ```
 3. Run manually with `python3 main.py` or create a `systemd` unit (e.g. `/etc/systemd/system/pharaohbot.service`) that launches the bot on boot.
-Remember to configure your webhook exposure (ngrok or reverse proxy) similarly to the Windows section.

 ---

 ## Security reminders
 - Never store or expose hot private keys.
 All withdrawals are manual.
-- HD fallback mnemonic is for testing only—do not deposit real value.
-- Keep your ngrok URL private; rotate if compromised.
-- Require 12 confirmations (configurable) before crediting deposits.
-- Keep the admin channel private since withdrawal requests are posted there.
+- Keep the admin channel private because withdrawal requests and approval embeds surface sensitive details.
+- Maintain strong Discord permissions for owner/admin roles and rotate bot tokens if leaked.
+- Regularly monitor logs for abuse attempts; adjust earning rates and limits with `/setrate` as needed.

 Happy building! 🎉